Identifiers and References

 Footnotes

-18Implementation Note: Represent XML namespaces using an attribute xmlns in a link tag.
-Represent links to schemas, code objects, stylesheets, using links.
-Put version and tracing metadata in a link tag.
-Metadata such as MIME metadata or Dublin Core may be exposed as a link tag.
-It can be used to transmit default values.
-(It might be good for RAN to specify most of these uses, adopting HTML-ish names where possible.)
+18Implementation Note: Represent XML namespaces using an IP in the document head with name ns and attributes @prefix and @iri.
+Represent links to schemas, code objects, stylesheets, using IP.
+Put version and tracing metadata in a IP tag.
+Metadata such as MIME metadata or Dublin Core may be exposed as a IPs.